 You’ll work in a specialist mac suite and will have access to all the equipment you need to successfully produce practical projects.
 Much of the shooting for the coursework takes place outside college.
 To allow students to take the cameras off college premises it is essential that they are insured.
 As it is impossible to cover these items under the general college insurance, the department underwrites the insurance and charges each student a £15 fee to cover the cost.
 This money should be paid at enrolment in August.

-To study Media Studies at Bilborough, you need a minimum grade C/4 or above in English GCSE, and if you have taken Media Studies at GCSE, a minimum grade B/5 in that subject.
+To study Media Studies at Bilborough, you need a minimum grade 5 or above in English GCSE, grade 4 in Maths and if you have taken Media Studies at GCSE, a minimum grade B/5 in that subject.

 Our links with HE